 4. Affiliated centres have established a pregnancy care centre and are providing client care.
 They have indicated agreement with PCC standards of affiliation, which include the agreement with PCC’s core documents.
 Affiliated centres have access to all PCC training (conferences, webinars, printed materials), centre leadership support, and PCC’s exclusive resource website.

-5. Accredited centres have successfully completed the Next Level Centre Accreditation process and have provided objective evidence of operational excellence in twelve areas of foundational standards.
+5. Accredited centres have completed the PCC Next Level Centre Accreditation process and have provided objective evidence of operational excellence in twelve areas of foundational standards.
 Accredited centres are awarded a seal of accreditation and have access to all PCC training (conferences, webinars, printed materials), centre leadership support, and PCC’s exclusive resource website.
 Learn more here.

-Not all Pregnancy Care Canada (PCC) affiliated centres offer health care services.
+Not all Pregnancy Care Canada affiliated centres offer health care services.
 If you have questions about the services provided at a particular pregnancy care centre, please contact the centre directly.

 Pregnancy Care Canada and affiliated centres are committed to caring for every individual with the same compassionate support.